Manager: David Jarrossay

 The Flow Cytometry lab provides investigators with equipment and support for cell sorting (separation), acquisition, and analysis of flow cytometric data with a variety of state-of-art multicolor flow cytometry instruments.

 - Confocal microscope.
-Leica TCS SP5, fully equipped with 5 lasers, 4 new-generation hybrid detectors (HyD Leica technology), fast z piezoelectric stage for fast 3D live cell imaging, resonant scanner and aberration-corrected objectives for high-resolution imaging such as 20X multi-immersion objective or 100X 1.4 Oil objective.
+Leica TCS SP5, equipped with 4 high-sensitivity hybrid detectors (HyD Leica technology) and aberration-corrected objectives for high-resolution imaging (e.g. 100X 1.4 Oil)

 - Wide-field microscopes.